Lower bounds for the circuit size of partially homogeneous polynomials: Introduction

 In \cite{Raz2009} Raz introduced new exciting ideas to the study of lower bounds for the circuit size of multivariate polynomials.
 He proposed a method of elusive functions to construct polynomials of large circuit size.
 Namely from an $(s,r)$-elusive polynomial mapping $f:\F^n \to \F^m$, for certain values of $(s,r,n,m)$, he obtained a multivariate polynomial $\tilde f\in \F[x_1, \cdots, x_{3n}]$, whose degree linearly depends on $r$, such that the circuit size $L(\tilde f)$ of $\tilde f$ is bounded from below by a function of $r$ and $s$.
 In \cite{Le2010} we developed further Raz's ideas, showing the effectiveness of his method for fields $\F = \R$ or $\F = \C$.

 In this paper we develop Raz's ideas in a somewhat different direction.
-From a given partially homogeneous polynomial $\tilde f$ (e.g. the permanent, see also Definition \ref{def:ph} below) we construct a polynomial family $P_\lambda (\tilde f)$ of $m$-tuples of homogeneous polynomials of degree $r$ such that the $(s,2r-1)$-weak elusiveness of the polynomial mapping associated with $P_\lambda (\tilde f)$ would imply a lower bound for the circuit size of $\tilde f$ in terms of $s$ and $r$.
-We propose several methods for verifying whether a homogeneous polynomial mapping is $(s,r)$-(weakly) elusive.
+From a given polynomial $\tilde f$ that is homogeneous relative to a subset of its variables (e.g. the permanent, see Definition \ref{def:ph} below) we construct a polynomial family $P_\lambda (\tilde f)$ of $m$-tuples of homogeneous polynomials of degree $r$ such that the $(s,2r-1)$-weak elusiveness of the polynomial mapping associated with $P_\lambda (\tilde f)$ would imply a lower bound for the circuit size of $\tilde f$ in terms of $s$ and $r$.
+We propose several algebraic methods for verifying whether a homogeneous polynomial mapping is $(s,r)$-(weakly) elusive.
 We show that our methods yield non-trivial lower bounds for a large class of homogeneous polynomials.
-We discuss some problems in commutative algebra related with our method, toward to obtaining non-trivial lower bounds for the circuit size of the permanent.
+We discuss some problems in commutative algebra related with our method.

 The remainder of our paper is organized as follows.
-In section 2 we relate the notion of (weakly)-elusive polynomial mappings with the circuit size of a polynomial family of $m$-tuples of homogeneous polynomials of equal degree (Proposition \ref{prop:eluh}, Corollary \ref{cor:his}).
-In section 3 we propose several algebraic methods for proving that a polynomial mapping is $(s,r)$-weakly elusive (Proposition \ref{prop:counting}, Corollaries \ref{cor:counting}, \ref{cor:keluh}) and consider related problems in commutative geometry (Problems 1,2,3,4).
-In section 4 we associate to each partially homogeneous polynomial $\tilde f$ a series of polynomial families $P_\lambda (\tilde f)$ of $m$-tuples of homogeneous polynomials of equal degree such that the circuit size of any member in $P_\lambda (\tilde f)$ is bounded from above by the circuit size $L(\tilde f)$ of $\tilde f$.
+In Section \ref{sec:norm} we recall basic notions in the theory of arithmetic circuits that are needed in our paper.
+Then we give a slightly extended version of the Raz normal form theorem (Theorem \ref{thm:norm}) as well as an improved version of the Rax existence of a universal circuit-graph (Theorem \ref{prop:universal}) in the form that is needed in Proposition \ref{prop:eluh}, Corollary \ref{cor:his} and Lemma \ref{lem:cor38}.
+Lemma \ref{lem:cor38} is an improvement of a previous result by Raz, see Remark \ref{rem:cor38}.
+In section \ref{sec:2} we relate the notion of (weakly)-elusive polynomial mappings with the circuit size of a polynomial family of $m$-tuples of homogeneous polynomials of equal degree (Proposition \ref{prop:eluh}, Corollary \ref{cor:his}).
+In section \ref{sec:3} we propose several algebraic methods for proving the $(s,r)$-(weak) elusiveness of a polynomial mapping (Proposition \ref{prop:counting}, Remark \ref{rem:nonhom}, Corollaries \ref{cor:counting}, \ref{cor:keluh}, Examples \ref{ex:veronese}, \ref{ex:raz1}).
+We also consider related problems in commutative algebra (Problems 1,2,3).
+In section \ref{sec:4} we associate to each polynomial $\tilde f$ that is homogeneous relative to a subset of its variables a series of polynomial families $P_\lambda (\tilde f)$ of $m$-tuples of homogeneous polynomials of equal degree such that the circuit size of any member in $P_\lambda (\tilde f)$ is bounded from above by the circuit size $L(\tilde f)$ of $\tilde f$ (Proposition \ref{prop:natu}).
 We present non-trivial examples of our methods (Examples \ref{ex:raz}. \ref{ex:bi}).
-In section 5 we outline a program for obtaining non-trivial lower bounds for the circuit size of the permanent.
+We also suggest a method for obtaining non-trivial lower bounds for the circuit size of the permanent (Lemmas \ref{lem:span}, \ref{lem:per}).